octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.49 - 2023-11-21 =
+* Added ability to choose property selection on a per export basis should you want some exports to include all properties, and others to receive individual properties (requires pro subscription)
+* Support for additional fields when importing virtual tours in Gnomen import
+* Corrected fields used for descriptions in Gnomen import when a property is imported for the first time
+* Reset filename if error when uploading file to export settings so it doesn't give the illusion it uploaded fine
+* Added permissions check for creating export folder too and show warning if permissions not correct

 = 2.0.48 - 2023-11-19 =
 * Initial support for importing properties from Inmobalia